jakejimenez/RobbieHood/README.md

-# RHClient
+# RobbieHood

-RHClient - Robinhood Stock Trader desktop client for Mac/Linux/Windows.
+RobbieHood - Robinhood Desktop Client for Mac/Linux/Windows.

-Want to try it out?
-Check out our releases, and download one for your platform of choice.
+If you wanna give RobbieHood a try, head on over to Releases and download our latest package!

+Feeling funky?
+Smack that beta release package, and see whats cookin.

 # Want to help?